jay808123/testing-module/HACKATHON_PLAN.md

 ## Phase 2: Problem Solving 13:00 - 15:00
 - ### Team formation (2min)
-    - Do we split into 2-3 teams and focus on different tasks or we tackle each task together?
+    - Determine whether to split into 2-3 teams to focus on different tasks or work collaboratively on each task.

 - ### Task creation (1h:45min)
-    - Remembering that **quality over quantity**
+    - Prioritize quality over quantity.
-    - High priority => Low priority
+    - Follow a flow from high-priority parts to low-priority parts.

 - ### Revision (13min)
-    - Going through each created task as a team
+    - Review each created task as a team, ensuring clarity, practicality, and alignment with the learning outcomes.

 ## Phase 3: Preparation of Deliverables 15:00 - 15:30
+- ### Creating a summary
+    - Write a summary of our solution, including the learning outcomes, tasks, achievements, lessons learned, and next steps for further developing this module.

 ## Phase 4: Reflection, Closing Remarks 15:30 - 16:00
+- ### Reflecting
+    - Share thoughts and feedback about teamwork.
+    - Discuss thoughts and feedback about the module.
+    - Provide thoughts and feedback on the team lead (Robert).
+    - Share thoughts and feedback on the overall event.